Methodology

 The evaluation framework

-The Civilian Protection Monitor is a collaborative partnership between Airwars and PAX, building on an evaluation framework originally developed by Center for Civilians in Conflict (CIVIC) that has been adapted for practical application.
+The Civilian Protection Monitor was co-developed by Airwars and PAX, building on an evaluation framework originally developed by Center for Civilians in Conflict (CIVIC), which has been modified for practical application.
 The adapted CPM framework and the country-specific analysis has been peer reviewed by NGOs, subject matter experts, academics, and practitioners to ensure it is fair, comprehensive, and accurate.

 All states monitored by CPM were given the offer of a briefing from the CPM team on the framework and our country-specific findings.
 They were also invited to fact-check the analysis in detail to ensure it accurately reflects their processes.